Do you love football and are a female between the ages of 15 – 18?

 Training and coaching from AFLW/VFLW Players and coaches

 Life changing education and skills (the stuff they don’t teach you at school.)

 Please Note: These programs are only open to female football players aged 15-18 from Victoria.
-There are only 40 places available for each program.
+There are only 40 places available.
 Apply now as it works on a first-in first-served basis.

 The investment is $990 per participant.

 We are a youth preventative mental health organisation.
 We work to upskill and empower young Australians to become empowered leaders in their lives and communities.
 Since 2012, we have worked with over 3000 young people, Australia-wide, running transformational leadership programs.

 Our leaders come from various different professional, personal and ethnic backgrounds and all provide an amazing insight and support for our Participants.
 We also look to have participants from previous programs come back and continue their involvement with Game Changers and provide them the support to become leaders and develop their leadership further.